 One of the most notable ways that TikTok has influenced the music industry is through its ability to make songs go viral.
 As users create videos using a particular song, that song can quickly become popular on the app and beyond.
 This was the case with Lil Nas X’s “Old Town Road,” which became a massive hit after it went viral on TikTok.
 The song spent 19 weeks at the top of the Billboard Hot 100 chart, and it has become one of the best-selling digital singles of all time.

 TikTok has also created a new type of music discovery experience.
 Users can easily discover new songs and artists on the app, and this has led to an increase in streaming for these artists.
 For example, the song “Stupid” by Ashnikko saw a massive increase in streams after it went viral on TikTok.
 The platform has become an essential tool for record labels and artists looking to promote their music and reach a wider audience.

-But TikTok’s impact on the music industry isn’t just limite to making songs go viral.
-The app has also led to a shift in the way that music is produce.
+But TikTok’s impact on the music industry isn’t just limited to making songs go viral.
+The app has also led to a shift in the way that music is produced.
 Many artists are now creating music specifically with TikTok in mind, and they are focusing.
 On creating songs that are short, catchy, and have a memorable hook.
-This has led to the rise of the “TikTok sound,” which is characterize by upbeat, danceable tracks that are perfect for use in videos on the app.
+This has led to the rise of the “TikTok sound,” which is characterized by upbeat, danceable tracks that are perfect for use in videos on the app.

 The Rise of Livestreaming

 Livestreaming has become increasingly popular in recent years, and it has had a significant impact on the music industry.
 With the rise of platforms like Twitch and YouTube, artists now have the ability.
 To connect with fans all over the world in real-time.